Chainso/sr-dll/README.md

 # sr-dll

-A DLL for SpeedRunners that opens a socket to accept input and export the game state
+A DLL for SpeedRunners that opens a pipe to accept input and export the game state.